storj/storj/docs/design/storagenode-graceful-exit-ui.md

 ## Abstract

-A Storage Node operator needs the ability to request a Graceful Exit per Satellite basis.
+A storage node operator needs the ability to request a Graceful Exit on a per satellite basis.
-This document describes how the graceful exit interfaces with the operator.
+This document describes how the storage node operator manages the Graceful Exit process.

 ## Background

-The Storage Node operator needs:
+The storage node operator needs:
-- a way to initiate graceful exit,
+- A way to initiate graceful exit
-- a way to monitor graceful exit progress, and
+- A way to monitor graceful exit progress
-- terminate graceful exit without escrow.
+- Terminate graceful exit without escrow

 ## Design

 Add a command `storagenode exit-satellite` to initiate a Graceful Exit.

 The command should present a list of satellites to exit.
 The user needs to type the satellite domain name to start exiting.
-Note, remember to only list satellites that we haven't exited.
+Only satellites that we haven't exited will be displayed.

 The satellite list should contain:
+- Domain name
-- domain name,
+- Node ID
-- node ID, and
-- how much data is being stored.
+- How much data is being stored

 Once the exit is initiated the command returns.
 The graceful exit process cannot be cancelled.

 Initiating an graceful exit adds an entry with `satellite_id`, `initiated_at`, and `starting_disk_usage` to `graceful_exit_status` table. `starting_disk_usage` is loaded from `pieces.Service`.
 The graceful exit service starts a new worker for exiting, if one doesn't already exist.

-TODO: how to show exit progress
+Add a command `storagenode exit-status` that a storage node operator can execute to get Graceful Exit status.
+This report should return a list of exiting nodes with:
+- Domain name
+- Node ID
+- Percent complete

 TODO: how to terminate graceful exit?